Surveillance aircraft: World War I

 One of the first aircraft used for surveillance was the Rumpler Taube during World War I, when aviators like Fred Zinn evolved entirely new methods of reconnaissance and photography.
 The translucent wings of the plane made it very difficult for ground-based observers to detect a Taube at an altitude above 400 m.
 The French also called this plane "the Invisible Aircraft", and it is sometimes also referred to as the "world's very first stealth plane".
 German Taube aircraft were able to detect the advancing Russian army during the Battle of Tannenberg (1914).

+Aircraft were initially used for reconnaissance missions.
+The pilots of these initial aircraft would track the movement of enemy troops using photographs.
+These photos would be used to understand enemy formations and create maps that would eventually be used by infantry.
+By 1916, these aircraft would assist in the spotting of artillery, and the guidance and coordination of infantry.
+These aircraft forced enemy troops to camouflage their position to hide from aerial observation.

+Eventually, surveillance aircraft would be highly valued due to commander’s reliance on their information.
+However, surveillance aircraft would fly a low, slow, and predictable flight path, and with the introduction of aerial combat, surveillance aircraft were an easy target.

 World War II

-During World War II, light aircraft such as the Auster were used as air observation posts.
-Officers from the British Royal Artillery were trained as pilots to fly AOP aircraft for artillery spotting.

-The air observation role was generally taken over by light observation helicopters, such as the Hughes OH-6 Cayuse, from the mid-1960s.

-Pre war, the British identified a need for an aircraft that could follow and observe the enemy fleet at a distance.
-To this end the slow-flying Airspeed Fleet Shadower and General Aircraft Fleet Shadower designs were built and flown in 1940 but they were made obsolete by the introduction of airborne radar.
+Pre-war, the British built and flew two Fleet Shadower aircraft, including the General Aircraft Fleet Shadower, that could follow and observe the enemy fleet at a distance.
+However, they were made obsolete by the 1940s with the introduction of airborne radar.

+Air observation posts were developed during World War II.
+Light aircraft such as the Auster were used by the British Royal Artillery for artillery spotting.
+By the mid-1960s, air observation was generally taken over by light observation helicopters.